cornershopcreative-archive/plugin_widget-menuizer/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Unlock the full potential of the WordPress menu system by putting your theme's sidebar regions and widgets into your menus.
+Create mega menus, put search forms into your nav, and unlock the full potential of the WordPress menu system by putting your theme's sidebar regions and widgets into your menus.

 == Description ==